Jn115759/Jn115759/README.md

 - 👋 Hi, I’m @Jn115759 / JohnnyN
+- I have been a safety engineer within a big chemical company for many years
-- 👀 I’m interested in home assistant
+- 👀 I’m interested in home assistant and esphome
 - 🌱 I’m currently learning how to use and configure it